 Even with this clause, in the past, judges would routinely disregard interstate child custody arrangements and orders that were validly issued from courts in different states.
 Instead, judges preferred to issue new orders and judgments based on the evidence that was before them at the time.
 This led to much confusion as there could exist several different custody awards all directed towards the same child.
 If one parent went to take a child based on a custody award from state X, it could be that she could be arrested for kidnapping in state Y. However, thanks to the Uniform Child Custody Jurisdiction and Enforcement Act, many of these problems no longer exist.

 While any child custody dispute will be both technically challenging and emotionally difficult, it can be even harder to resolve when the parents live in different states.
 Thankfully, states work together to help crack down on child abduction and other concerns.
 But if you and your estranged spouse are unable to reach an agreement, you may need legal help.
-Get started today with a free case review by a local family law attorney.
+If you have any questions about interstate custody arrangements, or would like help working through any custody issues, it's a good idea to contact a child custody attorney near you today.